Diseases of the Aorta

 Chronic Aortic Dissection

 Patients with chronic dissection (present for >2 weeks) have survived the period of increased mortality.
 They can often be managed medically, even in the presence of a proximal dissection.
-However, their aortas often dilate and are at higher risk for aneurysm formation because of the thinner aortic wall as a result of dissection.
+However, their aortas often dilate and are at higher risk for aneurysm formation because of the thinner aortic wall remaining after dissection.
 A complication-specific approach can be used for chronic dissection patients to guide elective surgical therapy—recurrent pain, aneurysm formation, particularly if saccular, and retrograde dissection extension to the ascending aorta.
 Serial follow-up imaging (usually CT or MRA), initially at short intervals, is vital in these patients because of their weakened aortic walls.

 Iatrogenic Aortic Dissection